-- To engage as a stakeholder in the ETB's APNASR process. - To respond to the Service Requirement(s) when issued by the ETB
+- To engage as a stakeholder in the ETB's APNASR process. - To respond to the Service Requirement(s) when issued by the ETB services for young people (A); access to youth facilities (B) and capacity building (C).

 5. Types of Youth Services funded under the UBU Your Place Your Space